Role of cookies in websites

 - It records the user activities.
-That is you can trace details about the pages visited by the user and how long they use different websites.
-However, this will not reveal who the user is, it just capture the details about the activities alone.
+That is, you can trace details about the pages visited by the user and how long they use different websites.
+However, this will not reveal who the user is, it just captures the details about the activities alone.

 Types of cookies

 There are basically two types of cookies- the first party cookies and the third party cookies.
 The above examples explain about first party cookies.
 These are placed by the website owner on your computer.

 On the other hand, the third party cookies will be placed by a company associated with the website.
 For example you might see a Facebook “like” button on some websites.
 To activate this button you will have to log in to the Facebook.
 This cookie will be placed by Facebook and hence they will remember your login details and not the website you are browsing.